 COACHES are the most influential of educators, as the role of a coach is to help students take the knowledge and skills they have learned and APPLY them in pursuit of a worthwhile goal.
 They not only make sure the information or skills are digested, but then demand that nutrition become muscle by using it in a purposeful and productive way according to the student’s interests.

+A principals job is leadership that impacts school culture.
 As a leader, it is your job to influence people in your organization and give them the best possible chance to be successful.
 And while all students, athletes, and employees deserve more than just a presenter, the reality is that many leaders seldom offer more than a buffet of information and expect their people to grab and digest it.

 Unfortunately, this often eventually leads to an organizational lack of performance or productivity.

-In order to inspire yourself (and others leadership positions) to take more seriously the responsibility to do more than just present information, you must make them aware of the behaviors of the three types of educators and the impact that each has on how their leadership will be perceived.
+In order to inspire yourself (and others in leadership positions) to take more seriously the responsibility to do more than just present information, you must make them aware of the behaviors of the three types of educators and the impact that each has on how their leadership will be perceived.

 So, how do you do that?

 Begin by telling a story about how presenters really just set themselves up for failure.

 Then provide an illustration of how teachers raise their team performance by ensuring group skills are learned and mastered.

 And later talk about how the most effective and celebrated coaches have helped their people see how skills and knowledge can be applied in important situations.

 Share your understanding that leaders can actually ensure their own success by evolving from presenters to teachers to the most influential and successful role of coaches, for it is by helping others be successful that we most effectively find success ourselves.